“You’re so complicated…”

 These distinct parts of you are called self-aspects.

 They include everything from your social roles to personality traits to relationships.
-It is your status as a digital marketer, good dancer, gay partner, dog lover, loyal friend, future parent, and Trump-hater.
+It’s your status as a digital marketer, good dancer, gay partner, dog lover, loyal friend, future parent, and Trump-hater.

 But you didn’t always have all these self-aspects.